gammasoft71/Examples_wxWidgets/README.md

 [ApplicationIdle](src/Application/ApplicationIdle) Shows how to create an application and Idle event with wxApp.

 [FormAndEvents](src/Events/FormAndEvents) Shows how to create a form and catch events.

+## Custom controls

+[NumericTextBox](src/CustomControls/NumercTextBox) Shows how to create a custom control wxNumericTextCtrl from wxTextCtrl.

 ## Others